Louisiana Sublease Agreement Overview

 Set Sublease Terms

-Specify the sublease start and end dates (cannot exceed the original Louisiana lease term), monthly rent amount, payment due date and methods, security deposit amount and terms (No statutory deposit limit), and utility responsibilities.
+Specify the sublease start and end dates (which cannot extend past the original Louisiana lease term), monthly rent amount, payment due date and methods, security deposit amount (Louisiana has no statutory cap on residential deposits), utility and service responsibilities, and any specific rules from the original lease that the sublessee must follow.

 Sign and Distribute